-Photo: Ms Wei Sum, Principal at EtonHouse Pre-School Vanda
+Photo: Ms Wei Sum, Former Principal at EtonHouse Pre-School Vanda

 Numeracy, taught with the inquiry-based approach, is more than just being able to recite or count aloud repeatedly.
 Inquiry-based learning focuses on helping children understand how numbers are a part of their everyday lives.
 E.g. How many children are here today?
 How many children came on the bus and how many by car?
 Do we have enough bowls for all of the children?
 Who has more?
 What happens if we take some away?

 The focus is on developing the skills, attitudes and dispositions which will aid children in their lives through: